SAMPLE CHAPTER EXCERPTS FROM

 Kelly

-I never want to tell my children that my hands are too tired to make their breakfast, to tie their shoes, or to hug them close when they’re crying.
-I never want them to hear me say I can’t--because I don’t want to believe it myself.
+…I never want to tell my children that my hands are too tired to make their breakfast, to tie their shoes, or to hug them close when they’re crying.
+I never want them to hear me say I can’t—because I don’t want to believe it myself.
 But also because I don’t want them to give up on me.
-So when I’m utterly exhausted, when I know that the task ahead is not something that this body is going to do easily, I work hard to keep those words out of my language.
-Instead, I’ll enlist their help: “OK, if we want to do this, we’re going to have to work as a team.
+So when I’m utterly exhausted, when I know the task ahead is not something this body is going to do easily, I work hard to keep those words out of my language.
+Instead, I’ll enlist their help: “If we want to do this,” I’ll say, “we’re going to have to work as a team.
 Let’s figure it out.”
 I can’t is heartbreaking for all of us.
 There’s a panic of fear and deprivation that comes with realizing your mother can’t take care of you.

 If I have any grief about my illness, it’s for the loss of security and innocence for my family.
 I remember one day early in my recovery, when I decided to wash my hair but didn’t have the strength to reach up to my head.
 Dolores was at work and my mom was busy helping Evan.
 That left then-eight-year-old Avery the most qualified person available for the job.
 We talked through a plan.
 He held the curtain in place so we wouldn’t spray the wall, then he helped me soap up my hair.
-And when the water ran down my face and into my oxygen tubing, he grabbed a dry towel and sweetly blotted my cheek.
-I was grateful that he couldn’t distinguish my tears from the wash water--or that if he could, he didn’t let on.
+When the water ran down my face and into my oxygen tubing, he grabbed a dry towel and sweetly blotted my cheek.
+I was grateful that he couldn’t distinguish my tears from the wash water—or that if he could, he didn’t let on.
 Gentle and patient caregiver that he was, never did I expect to switch roles with my son at such a young age.
 I hope that, as they grow, each and every way that my children have been forced to be self-sufficient and compassionate beyond their years will turn into a gift rather than a wound.

-Motherhood does feel like my best life’s work, and the motivation to be present for my family, to witness their lives, has kept me alive many times over.
-But in many tangible ways, I’m not the mother that I planned to be, in this tender space where we are living.
-I thought I’d be kayaking, hiking, and adventuring with my children rather than inviting someone else to lead them on expeditions I'd devised.
+Motherhood does feel like my life’s best work, and the motivation to be present for my family, to witness their lives, has kept me alive many times over.
+But in many tangible ways, I’m not the mother I planned to be, in this tender space where we are living.
+I thought I’d be kayaking, hiking, and adventuring with my children rather than inviting someone else to lead them on expeditions I’d devised.
 But being on the sidelines has forced me to shift my focus from a place of doing to a place of being.
 And to inhabit a place of being is a privilege in itself.
 To parent in this way is to watch my children unfold, to shelter their voices, to release my expectations as they become who they are, beyond who I wish they would be.

 Serendipity has always been one of my favorite words, conjuring a little bit of planning and a whole lot of fate.
-I hope that I’ve put the right pieces into place, and then however things come together I’ve got to let them be.
+I hope I’ve put the right pieces into place, and then however things come together I’ve got to let them be.
 I strive to make myself obsolete while fighting as hard as I can to be here.
-Uncomfortably aware of my mortality, I wrestle with a self-imposed pressure to get it right--for how I parent and for how Dolores does too, so that if I'm not here they’ll all be okay.
-That's a heavier weight to carry than the oxygen tank that sustains my breath.
+Uncomfortably aware of my mortality, I wrestle with a self-imposed pressure to get it right—for how I parent and for how Dolores does too, so that if I'm not here they’ll all be okay.
+That’s a heavier weight to carry than the oxygen tank that sustains my breath….

 DOING THE MATH